mjg59/fcop/COC.md

 ## Welcome Statement

-We welcome all _civil_ people regardless of any _personal attributes_ they have that are orthogonal to the professional goals of the _community_.
+We welcome all _civil_ individuals regardless of any _personal attributes_ they have that are orthogonal to the professional goals of the _community_.

 We pledge that we will enforce the terms and conditions set forth in FCOP, and that we will hold ourselves to these same standards, thereby setting a positive example for others to follow.

-We greatly value integrity and pledge to establish the highest levels of trust in _members_.

 ## Behavior

-We only allow _civil_ individuals to participate in the _community_.
-Beyond civility, we require that _members_ refrain from _unprofessional behavior_, which places additional requirements on _behavior_ during _active participation_ and _inactive participation_.
+We permit only _civil_ individuals to participate in the _community_.
+We further require that _members_ refrain from _unprofessional behavior_.

 ### Active Participation